Instructions for extended abstract submission to BISS

 Requirements

 Please write your abstract in English for a general audience, providing context for your presentation and avoiding unexplained jargon.
-This abstract is an expanded version of what has been submitted and accepted for presentation at SPNHC-TDWG 2024.
+This abstract must be an expanded version of what was been submitted and accepted for presentation at SPNHC-TDWG 2024.

 Be sure to provide references for TDWG or other standards used in your work (e.g., Darwin Core Standard).